AND YOU SHALL BE MY DISCIPLES – Lesson #34

-(I am breaking Jesus statement into parts so we can see the importance of each ‘step’ and contemplate them and I am putting the Greek translation and meaning in parentheses for our understanding),
+(I am breaking Jesus statement into parts, so we can see the importance of each ‘step’ and contemplate them, and I am putting the Greek translation from Strong’s concordance with the meanings in parentheses for your understanding),

-“if you have faith (Faith: conviction of, assurance; faith is the assurance of things hoped for, the conviction of things not seen.)
+“if you have faith (Faith: is a conviction of something, an assurance; faith is the assurance of things hoped for, the conviction of things not seen.)

 do not doubt, (in your heart and mind, have left no room for an alternative choice)